BNA-Modernizacao/.github/README.md

 1. Lowercase and Hyphen-Separated
 2. Alphanumeric Characters: Use only alphanumeric characters (a-z, 0–9)
 3. No Continuous Hyphen or Trailing Hyphens
-5. Descriptive: Branch names should be descriptive and concise, ideally reflecting the work done on the branch.
+5. Be Descriptive: Branch names should be descriptive and concise, ideally reflecting the result you want to achieve with the code changes on the branch.

 ### Branch Prefixes